-5 Shape of the observed spectra for silicon crystals with different thicknesses
+5. Shape of the observed spectra for silicon crystals with different thicknesses

 The optimum thickness for an (e,2e) experiment does not correspond to the thickness with maximum coincidence count rate.
 Elastic and inelastic multiple scattering do not affect the temporal correlation between the two emerging electrons.
 For the thicker samples a large fraction of the coincidence events are contaminated by multiple scattering.
 This fact is dramatically illustrated in Fig. 6 for the case of silicon.
-Here we present spectra at zero momentum and momentum densities at the valence band maximum.
+Here, we present spectra at zero momentum and momentum densities at the valence band maximum.
 For the thickest samples the measured intensity increases with increasing binding energy, and these spectra contain very little information about the electronic structure.
 Only for the thinnest sample does the valence band become the most intense feature.
 The momentum densities at the valence band maximum are less affected by the thickness, increasing thickness mainly causes a reduction in the absolute intensity.
-These measurements for the < 111 > direction show clearly the effect of diffraction: the main peaks at ± 1.0 a.u. is accompanied by minor peaks at 0 a.u. and near 2 a.u., separations corresponding to the smallest reciprocal lattice vector ($|G{<111>}| = 1.06$ a.u.).
-The smooth slowly varying intensity in between the peaks are due to incoherent (thermal diffuse) scattering.
+These measurements for the (111) direction show clearly the effect of diffraction: the main peaks at $\pm 1.0 a.u.$ is accompanied by minor peaks at 0 a.u. and near 2 a.u., separations corresponding to the smallest reciprocal lattice vector ($|G{(111)}| = 1.06$ a.u.).
+The smooth slowly varying intensity in between the main peaks are due to incoherent (thermal diffuse) scattering.
 For more details on the identification of the diffracted contribution and the result for somewhat thinner films see [10,18].

 To test our understanding of these processes we performed Monte Carlo simulations, based on a code that has been described previously [11].
 The main difference between this earlier version and the current one is that energy distribution of energy loss events is not taken to be a Gaussian distribution centered around the mean plasmon loss energy, but an energy distribution of which the shape was determined in a separate energy loss experiment of the thinnest film available.
-These results are shown as well in fig. 6.
+These results are shown as well in Fig. 6.
 Qualitatively the same tendencies are observed in the experiment and in the simulations.
-These effects of diffraction are not incorporated in the Monte Carlo simulations, which assume that all elastic collisions of different atoms are incoherent.
+The effects of diffraction are not incorporated in the Monte Carlo simulations, which assume that all elastic collisions of different atoms are incoherent.
 The main discrepancy between experiment and simulation is that the effect of thickness seems to be underestimated in the simulations for the energy spectra.
 A separate simulation was done with the inelastic mean free paths reduced by a factor of 2.
-This simulation is indicated by a dashed line in fig. 6 and seems to follow the experiment more closely.
-A similar agreement for the spectra can be obtained by doubling the sample thickness.
-However this would reduce the agreement in the momentum density profiles.
+This simulation is indicated by a dashed line in Fig. 6 and seems to follow the experiment more closely.
+A similar agreement for the spectra can be obtained by doubling the assumed sample thickness.
+However, this would reduce the agreement in the momentum density profiles.
+Part of this problem could be due to intrinsic satellites.
+These satellites (due to electron-electron correlation, sometimes referred to as 'intrinsic plasmons') are included in the theory that was used as an input for the Monte Carlo simulations, but the computational scheme used seems to underestimate the intrinsic satellite contribution.
+A comparison of spectra obtained for silicon, using thinner films, with the results of many-body theory is given elsewhere [18,19].

 Fig. 6.
 The dependence of the spectra at zero momentum and the momentum density at the valence band maximum on the thickness of a silicon sample.
-Simulated spectra (thin line) uses the mean free path as in table 1.
-The dashed line in the left panel is for a simulation with the elastic mean free reduced by a factor of 2
+Simulated spectra (thin line) uses the mean free path as in Table 1.
+The dashed line in the left panel is for a simulation with the elastic mean free reduced by a factor of 2.